aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 | iot_core_registered_on | String | Device's registration time stamp on IoT Core service.
 Available only after registration. |

-Navigate to Amazon DynamoDB console to create a table.
-Give the table name as `DeviceProvisioningInfoDB`, configure partition key field `device_uid` as `String`.
-Thus, DynamoDB records are accessed using device's unique identifier.
-Or you can simply run the following command to create the DynamoDB table in your default region.
+Navigate to the Amazon DynamoDB console to create a table.
+Give the table name as `DeviceProvisioningInfoDB`, configure the partition key field `device_uid` as `String`, leave the sort key blank.
+DynamoDB records in a table are accessed using a combination of partition and sort keys.
+With this configuration, the CVM Lambda function can access the device's information using the device's unique identifier.
+As another option, you can run the following command to create the DynamoDB table in your default region.

 ```
 aws dynamodb create-table \